elifesciences/elife-continuum-documentation/file_naming_spec.md

 - elife-00012-vor-fig3-figsup3.tiff
 - elife-00012-vor-fig3-figsup3-data1.csv

-5 revisions having occurred:
+At the next stage, copyediting, the revision number is lost.
+If there are 5 revisions at the revisions stage of the process, the 5th supply will be (discounts revisions at previous stages):

 elife-00012-vor-r5.zip contains:
-- elife-00012-vor-r5.xml
+- elife-00012-vor.xml
 - elife-00012-vor.pdf
 - elife-00012-vor-figures.pdf
 - elife-00012-vor-fig1.tiff